wuzhengy/TAU/README.md

   - Server mode: OFF, when turn ON, it will turn on wake lock.

 # database: leveldb andriod
+# muliple platform support on android, ios, pc, chromeOS, macOS, linux ...
+  Since `secrete key` is supposed to be on only on device for operation, we focus on use android as core platform.
+Other platform will use browser to connect andoid TAU app to run TAU functions.
+As long as other devices can access the android phone via IP network, they can operate a TAU node.
+  Linux dht command line interfact will be provided to interact with TAU.
+  Android platform is a great decentral and light OS, given the open-source community support on many components such as leveldb, dht, libtorrent for java, libretorrent and many google UI components.

 # To do
 - [ ] resource management process
-- [ ] Linux TAU daemon, web server and cli for developers.
+- [ ] multi-platform
-- [ ] Peer to peer secure private messages, community DHT becomes a router for peer to peer to send and confirm messages.
+- [ ] peer to peer secure private messages, community DHT becomes a router for peer to peer to send and confirm secure messages.
-- [ ] Embeded web server in andriod app to provide pc, chromebook, mac or iphone access.
-Take android as a personal server.